Rei-SwitchBot/faq/en-us/Lock&Lock Pro.md

 7.11 and before

-1. SwitchBot Lock is a Bluetooth device and can be set to receive notifications when cloud services are turned on in conjunction with the hub series products.
+1. SwitchBot Lock is a Bluetooth device and can be set to receive notifications when Third-party Services are turned on in conjunction with the hub series products.

-If the cloud service is disabled, the "Notifications" function will be greyed out and unavailable.
+If the Third-party Service is disabled, the "Notifications" function will be greyed out and unavailable.

 Hub series products: SwitchBot Hub Mini/SwitchBot Hub 2